galoncyryll/face-recognition-app-api/README.md

 # Face-Recognition-App-api
-Project for Udemy course by Andrei
+API for face recognition app

 ## Tools and Technologies used
 * NodeJS